 No one person's sleep requirements are exactly the same.
 Some require 8 solid hours of sleep for optimal function.
 Others, however, may lead a productive and healthy life on 5 hours of sleep per night with a short nap later in the day.

 So what’s the best thing to do?

 The first step when reconsidering the way you sleep should always be to see if you are respecting the usual sleep hygiene basics.
 Exercising regularly and eating a healthful diet, avoiding foods that are sugary, fatty, processed or have caffeine, avoiding spicy foods or having caffeine at bedtime, stopping the use of computers, TVs, cellphones, and other electronic devices at least 1 hour before bed, maintaining a dark and quiet sleeping place.

-That being said, polyphasic sleep programs suit some people and you can try them for yourself.
-It won’t hurt you to try for at least the needed adaptation period (usually 10 days) and check how you feel with your new schedule.
-The risk is when you stick with them for several months.
-But on the short term, they could be beneficial to you if you need a little extra time in your day and feel like changing your sleep schedule is what can help you reach that goal.
+That being said, polyphasic sleep programs can be suitable for some people and you can try them for yourself.
+It won’t hurt you to try it for at least the needed adaptation period (usually 10 days) and check how you feel with your new schedule.
+The risk is when you stick with it for several months.
+But in the short term, it could be beneficial to you if you need a little extra time in your day and feel like changing your sleep schedule is what can help you reach that goal.

-For some, these come with other great benefits such as having more concentration during the day or even being able to dream lucidly more easily.
+For some, these come with other great benefits such as having more concentration during the day or even being able to dream lucidly more easily...
 One thing to keep in mind before starting: you must start with schedules close to the one you are on.
-Typically, if you are on a monophasic schedule, try the “beginner” programs such as the triphasic or biphasic schedules first.
+Typically, if you are on a monophasic schedule, don’t go directly to the everyman program and try the “beginner” programs such as the triphasic or biphasic schedules first.
 Then move up gradually if you make it past the adaptation periods with no problem.
 If you feel way too tired then stop the programs and don’t go further.